nirvanasupermind/skink/README.md

 # skink
-**NOTICE**: this is work in progress

-A dynamic, class-based programming language.
+This project is abandoned in favor of [pluto](https://github.com/nirvanasupermind/pluto).